Offa's Dyke - 14 Days & 13 Nights14 Days & 13 Nights 4.2 Read 5 reviews

 A friendly pub in the heart of Ruthin with 4 Bedrooms.
 Each room has access to a shared kitchen & living room area, free WiFi and Sky TV (including Sky Sports), hypoallergenic bedding.

+Either retrace your steps back to the trail at the Moel Famau Car Park, from Llanbedr-Dyffryn-Clwyd, or or take a different route back to the trail from Ruthin.
 Pass some more hillforts today as you keep walking within the Clywdian Hills, including Moel Llanfair with its superb view of Ruthin and Moel y Plas.
 Then make your way to Llandegla, once noted for its cattle fairs and village blacksmiths.
 Here is the Church of St Tecla standing on a river terrace above the Alwyn, where there is an ancient well which was said to cure epilepsy.

 After following the trail through Llandegla Forest, largely consisting of Sitka Spruce.
 Now ascend to World's End, a picturesque spot and once the site of a silver and lead mine.
 On your way into Llangollen which is about 3km from the trail, pass Castell Dinas Bran, long attractive as a defensive site where an ancient hillfort once stood and a medieval castle was contructed.
 It's ruins are still there and it remains an important site in the Vale of Llangollen.